natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Saab%20J35XS.md

 * Inadequate performance in uptiers
 * Very limited count of flares/chaffs
 * Average turn speed above ~900 km/h
-* No tracers in any of the gun belts
 * No RWR

 == History ==